Digital Capability, Skills and Support

 Career Centre 360 provides students with interactive online career development tools and resources to help them work towards achieving their career goals.

-A collection of journal articles, book chapters and conference presentations from colleagues at Hallam (word).
+Visit AD&D: inclusive academic practice – case studies for a wide range of digital related case studies and a collection of journal articles, book chapters and conference presentations from colleagues at Hallam.

 Closed Captioning / Subtitles / Transcriptions